 ARTICLE III.
 All questions before the Society shall be determined by the vote of the majority of those present at any regular meeting.

 ARTICLE V. Membership Committee.
-The Membership Committee shall consist of a Chairperson (Councilor-at-Large) and additional members (as deemed necessary by the Executive Council) to be voted on by the membership of the society.
+The Membership Committee shall consist of a Chairperson (Councilor, Active member), Councilor (Associate member), and additional members (as deemed necessary by the Executive Council) to be voted on by the membership of the society.